barrelstrength/sprout-docs/docs/forms/plugin-settings.md

 ## General

-### Plugin Name

-Update this setting to rename **Sprout Forms** in your Control Panel.
+- **Plugin Name** – Update this setting to rename **Sprout Forms** in your Control Panel.

-### Default Form Templates

-By default, Sprout Forms uses our simple, base Form Template: Accessible Templates.
+- **Default Form Templates** - By default, Sprout Forms uses our simple, base Form Template: _Accessible Templates_.
 If you would like to customize the base Form Templates used on all of your Forms, select the Form Template you wish to use here or setup [Template Overrides](./template-overrides.md).

-### Enable custom form templates on a per-form basis

-If you need multiple base Form Templates for your Forms, you can enable this setting and select the specific Form Template you wish to use on each Form you set up.

-### Allow Forms to be edited in front-end templates

-Allow users to edit Form Entries on the front-end.
-See [Editing Entries] for more details.
+- **Save data to the Craft database** - Disable this setting if you don't want to store any form entry data in Craft.
+To selectively manage which forms save data, enable this setting and manage each individual form's Save Data setting on a per-form basis.
+- **Save Spam Data to the database** - Enable this setting to store Entries that are flagged as Spam in the database.
+- **Default behavior for saving data** - When a new form is created, the Save Data setting will initially be set to this value.
+- **Track Remote IP** - Enable to track the Remote IP Address of the client submitting a Form Entry.
+The IP address may be considered personal data.
+- **Default Section** - The initial sidebar tab to load in Sprout Forms: Forms or Entries.
+- **Allow Forms to be edited in front-end templates** - Enable this setting to allow users to edit existing form entries in front-end templates.
+Enabling this feature may have some workflow or security considerations as forms allow anonymous submissions.

-::: warning Caution
+::: warning Front-end Editing
 Forms are submitted anonymously by users, so unlike Entries which have Authors, you will need to manage and authenticate any users who are editing your front-end Forms.
 :::

 ## Spam Protection

-Sprout Forms ships with three Captchas:

-- Duplicate Submission Captcha
-- Javascript Captcha
-- Honeypot Captcha
+- **Spam Redirect Behavior** – The behavior your user will see if a submission is flagged as spam. **Redirect as normal** will simulate a successful submission and direct the user to the Redirect Page. **Redirect back to form** will return the user to the form.
+All failed captchas are logged on the Spam Entries saved in the database.
+- **Spam Limit** – The total number of Spam entries that will be stored in the database.
+When the limit is reached, the least recently updated Spam entry will be deleted from the database.
+- **Cleanup Probability** - The probability that the Spam cleanup task will run each time a Form Entry is saved.
+A lower probability will trigger a cleanup task less often and the number of Spam Entries stored in the database may be higher than the Spam Limit target until the cleanup task is triggered.

+### Captchas

+Multiple Captchas are provided by default:

+- **Duplicate Submission Captcha** - Prevent duplicate submissions if a user hits submit more than once
+- **Javascript Captcha** - Prevent a form from being submmitted if a user does not have JavaScript enabled
+- **Honeypot Captcha** - Block form submissions by robots who auto-fill all of your form fields

 And allows for additional third-party Captchas: